rocketinsights/web-blueprint/soapbox/python/nicolascarbone.md

 which allows you to create a virtual env and also install packages and [Poetry](https://python-poetry.org) to easily manage dependencies.

+### System dependencies

+For this kind of dependency is recommended to use tools like docker.
+This will make easier for other developers to setup the project and it will prevent to install software in your operating system that is only required for a particular project.

+There are docker images for postgres, mssql, fastapi, etc.

 ## Coding Style

 Python has defined a coding style guide called PEP8, lease refer to [PEP8](https://www.python.org/dev/peps/pep-0008/) for a complete reference.